-XTEN recently starts a new residential project in Bodrum, Turkey.
-The site is on the top of Yalikavak hill along the Aegean Sea, with a panorama view from the city to the ocean.
-More project information will be coming soon.
+In Bodrum, Turkey, the site for a residential project is on the top of Yalikavak hill along the Aegean Sea, with a panorama view from the city to the ocean.

 Macapa Drive is located on a ridge behind the Hollywood Bowl, above Mulholland Drive, with views over Los Angeles from downtown to the Pacific Ocean.

 City zoning parameters required that the new design maintain the both the footprint and the height of the original building on the property.
 The architecture concept developed from the roof down.
 A thin steel structure with exposed framing, cantilevered overhangs and braced frames was developed in order to maximize the interior room heights and minimize the impediments to the view.